Skip to main content

 Attention sinks are not a training bug

 Attention sinks emerge from the interaction between softmax normalization and autoregressive masking.
-They appear in all standard transformer LLMs.
-Training longer or on more data does not eliminate them.
-They are a structural property of softmax attention with causal masks.
+They have been measured across several standard softmax-decoder model families.
+Training longer or on more data is not known to remove them in those architectures.
+They are best treated as a recurring structural feature of softmax attention with causal masks, not as a one-off training accident.

 Watch Out